richardschoen/ibmijasper/README.md

 If all runs successfully the IBMIJASPER library commands should be ready to use.

-# After install initial test command
+# Test RREGEN command after install initial test command
 The sample call to the RREGEN command listed below should create a sample PDF report based on the ```IBMIJASPER/EMPLOYEE``` table.

 The output file should gen generated to file name: ```/tmp/EmployeeListing.pdf```